smiffy6969/razor-naff/README.md

 ## Default Methods

 ## created()

-When the custom element is created, this function is fired, use for setting things up.
+When the custom element is created, this function is fired, use for setting things up, created event is triggered from host element after completion.

 ```javascript